neurodatascience/tractoflow_UKBB/README.md

 2. Remove the "old", `PA` direction files from `/dwi`
 3. Create a json file for this new file with the `intendedFor` key pointing to your `/dwi` and phaseEncodingDirection as well with opposite direction

-Squashfs files are by design read-only so to make this happen I created a simlink tree and did those operations into that tree.
+Squashfs files are, by design read-only, so to make this work I created a symlink tree and did those operations into that tree with the `tf_ukbb_bids_prep.sh` script.
 ```/neurohub/ukbb/imaging/sub-*/ses-2/
 .
 ├── anat